Last updated on 27 May 2021 by Reza

-A comparable platform could not broker loans in the U.S., for example, without financial market supervision.
+A comparable platform would not be able to broker loans in the U.S., for example, without financial market supervision.

-To date, the platform is not supervised by the Latvian or any other European financial market regulator, which is incomprehensible due to the size of the platform (for a long time).
+To date, the platform is not supervised by the Latvian or any other European financial regulator, which is incomprehensible due to the size of the platform.
 Despite the lack of regulation, investors have achieved good returns with the platform and there have been no major disappointments.

 However, Mintos says it is working on obtaining an official license from the Latvian Financial Market Authority.

 Mediation of loans by loan originators

 Mintos has managed to become the largest European P2P platform within 5 years.
 The platform has managed to do this by collaborating with loan originators for loan brokerage.